b-l-i-n-d/b-l-i-n-d.github.io/README.md

 ## _Using Nextjs_

-I have completed my graduation [Shahjalal University of Science and Technology](https://www.sust.edu/).
-I am curretly exploring technologies but I love to work with Javascript.
-And I always believed I need to do what I love the most.
-I am hoping for the best, thats all for now.
+I graduated from [Shahjalal University of Science and Technology](https://www.sust.edu/).
+I am currently exploring technologies but I love to work with Javascript.
+And I always believed I needed to do what I love the most.
+I am hoping for the best, that's all for now.

 <br>